Salt and Pepper Shakers

 Here's the "S" and "P" after drilling.

 Now I'll go to the lathe.
 I'm not an expert turner but I manage.
 The first thing I'm going to do is drill out the center.
 I clamp the blank in a chuck, with the bottom pointing toward the tail stock.
+It's a bit difficult to see, but there are two black marks on the jaws.
+I mark the work piece with a corresponding mark so that if I have to take the work piece out of the jaws, I can put it back in the same way.

 I start with a 1.25 inch Forstner bit.